SAVING THE COASTAL CALIFORNIA GNATCATCHER

 Sometimes called the canary in Southern California's proverbial coal mine, the coastal California gnatcatcher with its kitten-like mew of a call is a prime indicator of ecosystem health.
 In the coastal sage scrub that once stretched unbroken from Ventura County to northern Baja California, this tiny gray songbird's habitat now lies amid a patchwork of freeways, shopping malls, and farmlands.
 Ninety percent of Southern California's coastal sage scrub has already been lost to development, and remnant patches have been hit hard by unnaturally frequent wildfire.

 The Center is protecting the coastal California gnatcatcher from threats posed by transmission lines like the proposed Sunrise Powerlink that would extend through gnatcatcher habitat and increase the risk of fire, as well as development — like the Coyote Hills development, approved for the site of one of the largest coastal California gnatcatcher populations.
-In late 2007, we announced our intent to sue over the designation of the Southwest National Interest Electric Transmission Corridor, which would allow for the fast-track approval of utility and power lines through the habitat of several endangered species, including the gnatcatcher.
+In 2007 we announced our intent to sue over the designation of the Southwest National Interest Electric Transmission Corridor, which would allow for the fast-track approval of utility and power lines through the habitat of several endangered species, including the gnatcatcher.